mihanovak1024/programmers-guide-slovenia/README.en.md

 # Programmer's guide Slovenia :slovenia:
-Contains basic stuff that every programmer :man_technologist: faces in the beginning of his career, but other non-technical people can find it useful such as recruiters :mailbox_with_mail:, marketing :loudspeaker:, artists :artist: and other technical enthusiasts :eyes:.
+Contains basic stuff that every programmer :man_technologist: faces in the beginning of his career, but other non-technical people, such as recruiters :mailbox_with_mail:, marketing :loudspeaker:, artists :artist: and other technical enthusiasts :eyes: can also find it useful.
 ___
 Read this in other languages: [Slovenian](README.md) :slovenia:
 ___

 ## Uvod
-> If you could go back in time, what advice would you give your junior self developer?
+> If you could go back in time, what advice would you give yourself, a junior developer?

 [Questions for mid/senior developers](https://www.facebook.com/groups/developerji/permalink/682012798568502/) - Jana Bergant